eduardotoce/topic_classification/README.md

-### Setting the project
-#### Create conda env:
+## Project Setup

+### Create Conda Environment
+To set up the project environment, run the script located in conda/create_env.sh:

-    Run code in conda/create_env.sh
+    conda/create_env.sh

-#### Config project:
+### Config project:
-Marksource root the src folder or export the topic_classificacion/src to PYTHONPATH variable. or (for linux) run in terminal
+##### Option 1: Mark Source Root
+Mark the src/ folder as the source root in your development environment.

+#### Option 2: Set PYTHONPATH
+For Linux users, you can export the PYTHONPATH to include the src/ folder:

     export PYTHONPATH="${PYTHONPATH}:/{your-project-location-path}/topic_classification/src/"

+#### Running the Pipelines
+##### Training Pipeline
- To execute the train pipeline locate in src/ folder and run in terminal
+Navigate to the src/ folder and run the following command to execute the training pipeline:

     entrypoint.py train

-To run the test pipeline locate in src/ folder and run in terminal
+##### Testing Pipeline
+To run the testing pipeline, use this command:

     entrypoint.py test

+### Run the Streamlit API
-To execute the Streamlit API locate in src/ folder and run in terminal
+To start the Streamlit web interface, navigate to the src/ folder and run:

     run_app.py